ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ::page{title="Get things done and solve real problems with GenAI"}

-Often I hear that LLMs and AI are overblown and nothing more than glorified chatbots or PDF summarizers.
+Often, I hear that LLMs and AI are overblown and nothing more than glorified chatbots or PDF summarizers.
 Perhaps you've even dabbled in creating your own chatbot or RAG sytem and questioned if AI is truly _just hype_.

+But what if we could harness the true power of AI to solve real-world problems, add tangible value to businesses, and create applications that go beyond the ordinary?

-This lab will walk you through various hands-on examples, each adding real value to a [fake] coffee company, Tech Cafe.
-We will cover various technologies and techniques to help you start moving beyond chatbots and implementing the true value of LLMs.
+In this Guided Project, we’ll embark on a hands-on journey, enhancing a [fictional] coffee company called Tech Cafe.
+Through various examples, we’ll demonstrate how to integrate advanced AI features into real applications.
+We’ll cover cutting-edge technologies and techniques that will help you move beyond basic chatbots and unlock the true potential of LLMs.

 ## Learning Objectives